SziNo/hungaroton-project/README.md

 The project is deployed on Vercel and can be accessed here:
-[Hungaroton Project on Vercel](https://hungaroton-project.vercel.app) (Right-click and select "Open link in new tab" to open in a new window.)
+[Hungaroton Project on Vercel](https://hungaroton-project.vercel.app) (Ctrl + click on link or right-click and select "Open link in new tab" to open in a new window.)

 ## Getting Started